privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 So at the moment the session starts, the wallet knows the answer.
 It then discards it, and tries to reconstruct it at storage time by comparing hashes, which cannot work.
 Comparing content after the fact cannot recover information that was available at the start and thrown away.

-The fix follows: carry "this issuance replaces credential X" through the session from the moment it begins, and act on it when storing.
-Not implemented in Yivi today, and stated here as where this has to go rather than as a shipped feature.
-Today a re-issuance that changes an attribute value leaves both credentials in the wallet, and nothing at issuance time tells you the new one differs from the one you already hold — a second missed requirement, since `ISSU_59` says the wallet SHALL compare the values and notify you of any differences.
+The mechanism follows: carry "this issuance replaces credential X" through the session from the moment it begins, and act on it when storing.
+Where a refresh token is what started the session, that is dependable — the binding is already there, and all that is needed is not throwing it away.

-## What that would not fix
+It stops being dependable the moment the user starts the issuance themselves.
+Opening a universal link, scanning a QR code on the issuer's website, tapping through from an email: each of these produces an ordinary authorization rather than a refresh, and the session begins with nothing bound to it.
+The wallet receives a credential carrying no more context than any first-time issuance does.
+Someone re-issuing their own PID after moving house is doing precisely this — which puts the mechanism at its weakest in the case that motivated it.

-Now the uncomfortable half.
-OpenID4VCI's *second* update path is ordinary issuance, started over from the beginning with the user involved.
-There is no refresh token, no binding, nothing to carry.
+It is also why `ISSU_59` is a harder requirement than it reads.
+It obliges a wallet to compare a re-issued credential's attribute values against "those of the existing" one and notify the user of any difference, and in doing so quietly presupposes that the wallet knows which of the credentials it holds is *the existing* one.
+That is exactly what is not being carried.

-That path is the scene this post opened with.
-You move house, you go through issuance again, and the wallet receives a PID with no more context than any first-time issuance carries.
-Carrying the intent through the session fixes the automatic refresh, which is real and worth doing.
-It does not fix the case where you did it by hand.
+## What is still missing

-Closing that one needs something the specifications do not currently have: a way for an issuance to say *this supersedes that*, surviving across sessions, naming a logical credential rather than a type or a delivery.
+Closing the user-initiated case needs something the specifications do not currently have: a way for an issuance to say *this supersedes that*, surviving across sessions, naming a logical credential rather than a type or a delivery.
 It is a small thing to add to a data model and a large thing to add to a data model that has already shipped.
 Until then, every wallet in the ecosystem is guessing in the same band, and content identity is the best guess available — right for renewals, right for different issuers, silent in the middle.

 ## The mirror image